 That you have to buy a car you can afford, not just a nice new one you want really badly.

 Exactly.
 I’ll buy you the neighbours’ 1988 Plymouth for $700, sound good?

 Like any teen who’s been run through a wringer, I compromised and accepted.
 Surprisingly, that car got me through college and beyond – albeit with one Canadian winter and the thermostat stuck open, which left me wearing my scarf, hat and mittens while driving.

 The moral?
 Be realistic.
 Research before you buy.
 Buy what you can afford.
-And, I learned the valuable lessons of wants versus needs.
+And I learned the valuable lesson of wants versus needs.

 5. BE abundant.

 Start practicing abundance early.
 Practice it before your bank account reflects it.
 When you practice and embody abundance, you feel incredible, and you become an unstoppable force.
 You become a magnet for all the goodness to flow into your life.